 This is a very sensitive area.
 When a minister hires his wife, siblings, children, spouses of his children, etc., it opens up some areas of concern.
 I believe it is inappropriate unless it comes as a demand from the church itself.

-In other words, in financial decisions regarding jobs or pay the mission of the entire church should be in view and not the needs or desires of a few family members.
-One way to avoid this kind of problem, according to church financial counselors, is for family members in leadership to recuse themselves when the church makes financial decisions regarding their kin.
+In other words, in financial decisions regarding jobs or pay, the mission of the entire church should be in view and not the needs or desires of our family members.
+One rule to avoid this kind of problem, according to church financial counselors, is for family members in leadership to recuse themselves when the church makes financial decisions regarding their kin.
 In some very small churches, this may be difficult or nearly impossible.
 In those cases, it may be wise to have others from their denomination or an association or a neighboring church involved in the process to avoid even the appearance of impropriety.

 Michelle Van Loon relates first hand how dangerous nepotism can be to a church and its Gospel mission: